 Our Plants, and how we grow them.

-I suppose you can’t win 8 gold medals at the Chelsea Flower show if you don’t know how to grow a decent looking plant.
+I suppose you can’t win over 20 gold medals at the Chelsea Flower show if you don’t know how to grow a decent looking plant.
 As far as I’m concerned, success is a mixture of art and science.
 The art is to start with good material, and then put it in the right compost.

 Over the years we have developed relationships with all the best plant propagators in the UK and elsewhere.
 That way we can be sure the plant has natural vigour, and is true to type.